Marshmallow Test Experiment: the Importance of Self Control

 However, the statistical connection disappeared if the data was controlled by family income or cognitive abilities.

-Lessons From the Marshmallow Test
+Lessons from the Marshmallow Test

 The marshmallow test is famous for demonstrating the significance of self-control.
 However, it also offers valuable lessons about how individuals can enhance their self-control abilities.